-GASB has approved GASB Statement No. 75, Accounting and Financial Reporting for Postemployment Benefits Other Than Pensions, Statement No. 81, Irrevocable Split-Interest Agreements, Statement No. 83, Certain Asset Retirement Obligations, Statement No. 84, Fiduciary Activities, Statement No. 85, Omnibus 2017, Statement No. 86, Certain Debt Extinguishment Issues, and Statement No. 87, Leases.
+GASB has approved GASB Statement No. 80, Blending Requirements for Certain Component Units, an amendment of GASB Statement No. 14, Statement No. 81, Irrevocable Split-Interest Agreements, Statement No. 83, Certain Asset Retirement Obligations, Statement No. 84, Fiduciary Activities, Statement No. 85, Omnibus, Statement No. 86, Certain Debt Extinguishment Issues, Statement No. 87, Leases, Statement No. 88, Certain Disclosures Related to Debt, including Direct Borrowings and Direct Placements, Statement No. 89, Accounting for Interest Cost Incurred Before the End of a Construction Period, and Statement No. 90, Majority Equity Interests, an amendment of GASB Statement No. 14 and No. 61.
 When they become effective, application of these standards may restate portions of these financial statements.